 More of an additional tool to be used in conjunction with other devices, the nanoKEY2’s slim, portable design fits in well with other similar devices that hook up easily to laptops or tablets.
 Available in black or white, you can even select the design that better matches the rest of your gear.
 Due to the smaller design and lack of included features and full playability, the Korg nanoKEY2 isn’t going to be good enough as a stand-alone keyboard for any serious players, but then that’s not really it’s intended purpose.
 The nanoKEY2 is really ideal for sitting alongside other equipment, adding extra functionality to already existing digital musical tools, and it does that pretty well.

-The Korg nanoKEY2 is a pretty bare-bones synthesizer that let’s you get right down to handling some simple play that can be fleshed out more in the presence of a full suite of software and hardware.
+Bottom Line: The Korg nanoKEY2 is a pretty bare-bones synthesizer that let’s you get right down to handling some simple play that can be fleshed out more in the presence of a full suite of software and hardware.
 Designed more as an additional keyboard to use with others, the amount of full-featured musical programs whose licenses come with the nanoKEY2 make it an ideal starter set for anybody looking to start dabbling in music.
 For the price, there’s just so much you can do with this keyboard while getting your feet wet to pass it up.

 - Onboard pitch, octave, and sustain buttons give the user a good deal more ability than a regular 25-key mini-keyboard

 - Velocity-sensitive keys allow for a more natural feel while playing

 - Included suite of software is enough to get absolutely anybody started with powerful, flexible tools